mbc-engineering/net-pcs/TwinCat/Mbc.Tc3.Pcs/Mbc_Tc3_Pcs/docs/Readme.md

 The library must be installed locally.
 The first time or on a new computer it must be installed the correct library version.
 For mor details about library see at [infosys - Using libraries](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/9007203443879435.html&id=8387830030110329229).

 For Installation go to *PLC -> Library Repository* and then press the *Install* button.
 Choose the Library file to install.
 In this case choose the file `Mbc_Tc3_Pcs_v1.0.0.0.library`.
-TwinCat3 will it install on the default behavior to the `system` repository into the folder `C:\TwinCAT\3.1\Components\Plc\Managed Libraries\mbc engineering GmbH\MBC TC3 PCS Library\1.0.0.0`.
+TwinCat3 will it install on the default behavior to the `system` repository into the folder `C:\TwinCAT\3.1\Components\Plc\Managed Libraries\mbc engineering \MBC TC3 PCS Library\1.0.0.0`.

 > More infos at [infosys - Library installation](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/9007203473041419.html&id=3025451336790505210)